Coca-Cola Global Intranet

 Top Section Design Thought Process & Rationale

-Links at the very top on the landing page are awkward, I think having the Thrive section as the entrance feels a lot more natural and inviting.
+• Links at the very top on the landing page are awkward, I think having the Thrive section as the entrance feels a lot more natural and inviting.
 I read this article that talks about the importance of a landing page (https://curiouscore.com/resource/best-ux-landing-pages-and-what-we-can-learn/).
-Some of the main insights I gleaned from this were the importance of ensuring that the landing page is not confusing, and that the contents of the page are clear.
-With the current design, it felt a little unclear what exactly the page included.
-I think beginning with the three main pillars/categories of the page makes it a lot easier to navigate.
+Some of the main insights I gleaned from the article along with my collected SP data was the importance of a landing page that is easy to navigate and clear page contents.
+The current design had several users clicking randomly to find what they needed, with many of them exiting the page before finding what they were looking for.
+Beginning with the three main pillars/categories of the page creates a more organized look and feel that will aid users as they are navigating the page to find their desired resource.

-This is more personal preference, but I added a corner border to each of the three boxes just to add a bit of color.
-I feel like it adds a nice touch and makes the page feel a lot more welcoming.
+• I added a corner border to each of the three boxes to add a bit of color and make the page feel more welcoming.

 Original Webpage Design-Top section